Apple Art Activities for Preschool That’ll Excite Their Creativity

 Apple Art Activities for Preschool

-I am always on the lookout for new art activities for the kids to try out.
-My latest inspiration came from some street art that we saw when we were exploring Colorado.
+I always look for new art activities for the kids to try.
+My latest inspiration came from street art we saw while exploring Colorado.
 The geometric design and bright colors amongst the faded buildings caught my attention and my breath.
-Why not create some pop art just like our inspiration?
+Why not create some pop art like our inspiration?

 Materials: